Standing Tall Against Abusive Relationships since 2012

 In 2001, Larissa somehow found the strength to stand tall to attempt to break free of the cycle.
 She joined the local gym and took up boxing classes, aerobics and weight training.
 She followed a physical fitness regime which allowed her to build her physical, emotional and mental strength.
 During this time, she educated herself, she recognised the signs of domestic violence and took steps to prevent being drawn back into the same type of relationship.
 Movement became her medicine and saviour.

-During her 9 years as a police officer, Larissa has attended countless domestic violence incidents, even specialising in domestic violence within the service.
+During her 10 years as a police officer, Larissa attended countless domestic violence incidents, even specialising in domestic violence within the service.
 From her own experience along with her exposure through being a police officer, it became apparent to Larissa that women and children needed extra support.
 In 2011, she developed the STAAR (Standing Tall Against Abusive Relationships) Program.
 The program officially commenced in May 2012, with the introduction of the YOUNGSTAAR program in 2014.

-STAAR and YOUNGSTAAR are unique programs and unlike any other offered in the domestic violence domain, which links those suffering domestic and family violence with police officers and outside organisations who work together to rebuild on self- confidence, self-esteem and to help build a positive, healthy outlook on life.
+STAAR and YOUNGSTAAR are unique programs and unlike any other offered in the domestic violence domain, which links those suffering domestic and family violence with outside organisations who work together to rebuild on self- confidence, self-esteem and to help build a positive, healthy outlook on life.
 Together, STAAR and YOUNGSTAAR are building stronger relationships and stronger communities.